What Is A Cenote? The Ultimate Guide To Visiting Cenotes

 The entrance fees for cenotes vary quite a bit ranging from 150 to 1500 pesos (8 to 80 USD) in the Yucatan peninsula.
 Some cenotes offer discounts for locals if you can show your ID and discounts for children below the age of 12.

 Depending on what the cenote has to offer different things may be included in the entrance fee.
-So it’s always good to check it beforehand you go.
+So it’s always good to check beforehand you go.

 🚗 There is plenty of parking

-If you come by car most cenotes in Mexico have a big parking lot and plenty of space especially when you avoid peak times.
+If you come by rental car most cenotes in Mexico have a big parking lot and plenty of space especially when you avoid peak times.
+All the cenotes we have been at offered free parking included in the entrance fee.

 🚐 Come by colectivo